 Halfway between Newport and Coos Bay is the quaint Oregon coast town of Florence, a place I had never been before this week.
-Chris had learned of a bog near Florence filled with carnivorous plants and so the plan was hatched to visit this area.
+My friend had learned of a bog near Florence filled with carnivorous plants and so the plan was hatched to visit this area.
 When we were packing up the car on Monday morning I broke the news that we would be taking the long way thanks to a Cattle Egret in Tillamook.

 Our first roadside distraction was Killin Wetlands in Washington County.